 Within the past few years, a rapidly growing number of elite runners have chosen to make cross-training central to their training programs and have begun using more sophisticated methods.
 The athletes leading this trend are crediting the new approach to cross-training with reducing injuries, accelerating injury rehabilitation, facilitating recovery, and not least of all, helping them run faster by increasing their aerobic fitness, power and efficiency.

 Few age-group runners are willing to cross-train as much as the pros do, in part because they simply prefer running to other forms of exercise, but mostly because they aren’t fully convinced of the benefits of cross-training.
-So I’d like to devote this article to giving you a hard sell on the benefits of cross-training, in hopes of persuading you to give a balanced cross-training approach to training for distance running an honest try.
+I’ve provided the benefits of cross-training below, in hopes of persuading you to give a balanced cross-training approach to training for distance running an honest try.

 Many overuse injuries are caused by instability in the hips, knees, and ankles resulting from inadequate strength in important stabilizing muscles.
 For example, weak hip abductors (the muscles on the outside of the hip) can cause the pelvis to tip toward your unsupported side when your foot lands, placing undue strain on the hip and/or knee joints.
 Strength training can correct such problems.

 Tightness in certain muscles and tendons also contributes to some running injuries.
 For example, runners who develop iliotibial (IT) band friction syndrome typically have tight IT bands.
 Stretching can loosen tight connective tissues and therefore prevent such injuries.